ShiuanShr/Pspark-for-Massive-Data-Mining/CH2_PageRank_Pyspark/ReadMe.txt

-This PageRank file is designed for the problem in the search engine problem of ranking the importance of websites.
+This PageRank file is designed for the problem of ranking the importance of websites in the search engine or recommentation sysyem design.
 It could be useful if we index the unqiue urls  1 ~N first, then save the outlink relationship as the specific foramt (ex,124 \t456\n).
 The txt file could be used as the input of the function 'Revised_PageRank'.
 Other parameter setting of the algo kindly refer to the assignment requirement.